zhenning/riak_wiki/pages/Riak/The-Riak-Fast-Track/Building-a-Development-Environment.md

 Building Riak from source requires Erlang R14B03 or later.
 Basho's pre-packaged Riak binaries, the latest versions of which can be found in our [[Downloads Directory|http://downloads.basho.com/riak/CURRENT/]], embed the Erlang runtime.
 However, this tutorial is based on a source build, so if you do not have Erlang already installed, see [[Installing Erlang|Installing-Erlang.html]] for instructions on how to do this.

+For those of you like videos, here's a short video of installing Erlang from source on Linux.

+<div style="display:none" class="iframe-video" id="http://player.vimeo.com/video/42421349"></div>

 ## Download and Install Riak From Source

 The below links provide platform-specific instructions for downloading and installing Riak from source. <br>